 There is no financial impact directly associated with this report, although there are financial penalties levied if these documents are not filed when required.
-The information in the audit will be part of 2018 budget deliberations, along with the useful qualitative and quantitative information contained in the updated Asset Management Plan.
+The information contained here should be part of 2019 budget deliberations, along with the useful qualitative and quantitative information contained in the updated Asset Management Plan.